CompCogNeuro/CompCogNeuro.github.io/content/stn.md

 Furthermore, direct recordings of neural activity in the STN clearly demonstrate the pausing behavior, as shown in [[#figure_fujimoto-kita93]] and [[#figure_magill04]] from [[@^FujimotoKita93]] and [[@^MagillSharottBevanEtAl04]] respectively.
 There is a roughly 150 ms window during which the STN neurons experience sustained inhibition after the initial bursts.

-The cause of this inhibition is attributed to.. [[@OtsukaAbeTsukagawaEtAl04]] has detailed model.
+The cause of this inhibition was unknown to the authors of the above papers, but there is some evidence from further electrophysiological studies and computational models that it could be based on inactivation of Na+ channels due to a high sustained plateau potential ([[@KassMintz06]]; [[@BeurrierBioulacAudinEtAl01]])

 ## Hold-your-horses vs pause models

-TODO, discuss here.
+TODO, discuss here..